Omegasounddragon/Repo-Test/README.md

-# Repo-Test
+# Repo-Testing
-Description Repository Test
+Description Testing
-* List Item 1
+* Testing to see how the repositories on GitHub works.
-* List Item 2
+* Testing how the bulletpoints in the .md file works.
-* List Item 3
+* Random line for fun.